coin723/FarmView_server/README.md

    to start the server or

         nohup watch -n 900 phantomjs update.js &
    to make the computer update stored data periodically.
+Select the commands at your own purpose.

     cf. `nohup` forces the command following that not to be killed even on hang-up(suspend) or executing `exit` command to let the SSH client disconnect from the server.